 Age of Consent in Germany

-A person who is over 21 may engage in sexual activity with someone who is 14 or 15, so long as the younger individual's lack of capacity for sexual self-determination is not exploited, in which case the younger individual would need to file a complaint against the person who is over 21 for a conviction.
-Lack of consent or doing so by force in any situation is illegal.
+A person who is over 21 may engage in sexual activity with someone who is 14 or older, but not yet 16, so long as the younger individual's lack of capacity for sexual self-determination is not exploited.
+If it is, the younger individual would need to file a complaint against the person who is over 21 for legal action to begin.
+Sexual activity performed without consent or by force in any situation is illegal.

-The ages of consent of 14 and 16 were established since the German Empire's Criminal Code in 1872.
+The age of consent of 14 (16 for "unblemished" girls whose parents filed a complaint) was established by the German Empire's Criminal Code in 1872.
 When Germany split into West Germany and the Democratic Republic of Germany after World War II, each territory established slightly different codes concerning consent.
-After the reunification of Germany, the age of consent remained at 14.
-Code Section 182 was established in 1994, stating that it was illegal for a person 21 or older to engage in sexual acts with anyone under 16.
+After the reunification of Germany, the age of consent remained at 14 and Code Section 182 was refreshed with the current guidelines.

 Age of Consent in Mexico